- Published on

 Use

-to memoize expensive calculations. - β
+useMemoto memoize expensive calculations. - β

 Use

-to memoize function references. - β οΈ Don't overuse themβonly optimize when needed!
+useCallbackto memoize function references. - β οΈ Don't overuse themβonly optimize when needed!

-?
+What are your thoughts on useMemo and useCallback?
 Have you faced performance issues in React?
 Share your experiences in the comments! π¬π₯